The Event Manager

-The name for each event is shown is automatically generated based on what the event does or it can be customized to be a little clearer and easier on the eyes.
+The name shown for each event is automatically generated based on what the event does, or it can be customized to be a little clearer and easier on the eyes.

 Note: While using the Event Manager Toolfish is effectively paused.
 Until you hit Done, no hotkeys, events, etc. will be active.